 Need a guest lecturer for your university or college class on a botany, horticulture or biodiversity-related topic?
 When available, UBC Botanical Garden expert staff members can deliver an in-classroom presentation to your students.
-Please contact UBC Botanical Garden with your proposed topic at a minimum of 4 weeks in advance of your preferred earliest date, in order for the Garden to determine if a lecturer is available for both the date and the topic.
+Please contact UBC Botanical Garden with your proposed topic a minimum of four weeks in advance of your preferred earliest date, in order for the Garden to determine if a lecturer is available for both the date and the topic.
 If your classroom is not located on the University of British Columbia’s Point Grey Campus, a fee will be assessed to cover staff time, travel and other costs.

 Examples of Recent Classroom Lectures

 A lecture on “Plants and Technology” to UBC’s Applied Science 261: Technology and Society I course.
 This lecture highlighted topics such as biomimicry and the industrial uses of plants.
-The “Flora of Garibaldi Provincial Park” is given each year to Conservation Biology 451 students, in preparation for the class field trip to an alpine environment.
+The lecture “Flora of Garibaldi Provincial Park” is given each year to Conservation Biology 451 students, in preparation for a class field trip to an alpine environment.
 Historic slides from UBC Botanical Garden’s archival John Davidsoncollection are featured.